DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/upgrades/spa_to_duende.md

 **1:** The SPA Assets are loaded from the host into the browser.

 **2:** The UI logic must then navigate the user to the login page.
-The login session is fundmentally tracked with a cookie managed by the ASP.NET cookie authentication handler.
+The login session is fundamentally tracked with a cookie managed by the ASP.NET cookie authentication handler.
 This authentication handler is configured by ASP.NET Identity.

 **3:** Once the user is logged in, the SPA must make OIDC/OAuth protocol requests to the endpoints managed by Duende IdentityServer.
 The authentication cookie from the prior step is what is used to identify the user.
 The result of this step is an access token that is maintained by the code running in the browser.

 **4:** Finally, the UI logic can securely invoke the API by passing the access token as the *Authorization* HTTP header.
-The code on the server will validate that the access token was issued by the the instance of Duende IdentityServer that is hosted from this project.
+The code on the server will validate that the access token was issued by the instance of Duende IdentityServer that is hosted from this project.

 The picture below shows these logical steps.